Banteas/100_Days_of_Code--The_Complete_Python_Pro_Bootcamp/birthday-wisher/README.md

 ````
 The script will check if anyone has a birthday today and send the email automatically.

-## 🔐 Security Notes

-- Do not upload config.py to GitHub — it’s in .gitignore to keep your credentials safe.

-- Always use an App Password, never your main email password.

 ## 🚀 Future Improvements